-Natural gas power plants in Texas are built to withstand the hot and arid conditions of the summer.
-This means that critical parts of the structure like pipes and tanks are exposed to the elements to avoid overheating.
-In other parts of the world, everything used to move air, water, and gas around the plant would be enclosed to protect it from inclement weather.
-In order to prepare for the cold temperatures of winter and everything that comes with it, natural gas power plants should winterize, transitioning equipment and procedures to keep things running.
-But sometimes, even winterization isn’t enough.
+Of the facilities that power Texas (and that lost power in the outbreak), about half are natural gas power plants.
+With natural gas power plants in Texas, critical parts of the structure, like pipes and tanks, are intentionally exposed to the elements to avoid overheating.
+In other parts of the world, everything that’s used to move air, water, and gas around the plant would be enclosed to protect it from inclement weather.

 Winterization is an important part of preparing a plant, refinery, or other facility for cold weather.
-This transition helps to allow power plants to continue operating safely and at the capacity required, despite inclement weather.
+This transition helps power plants continue operating safely and at the capacity required, despite inclement weather.

-The main goal of winterization is to keep the necessary air, water, gas, and oil moving despite the drastic difference in temperature.
-Each of these elements is critical in the operation of a plant; clean, dry air, for example, is necessary for gas plants to run power-generating turbines.
-Running water, too, is integral, and natural gas must be able to flow to and throughout a gas plant.
-When any of these elements stop moving, operating the plant not only becomes increasingly more dangerous but also less effective.
+The main goal of winterization is to keep the necessary air, water, gas, and oil moving no matter how cold the temperature gets.
+Each of these elements is critical for operating the plant.
+For example, clean, dry air is needed for gas plants to run power-generating turbines.
+When running water, natural gas flows, or any other elements stop moving, operating the plant not only becomes less effective, but increasingly more dangerous.
+For instance, frozen water in piping can cause these pipes to crack, creating leaks, fire hazards, and other serious safety risks.

 Winterization includes training workers and implementing procedures and upgrades such as: